 How to Grow and Care

-Euphorbia can be grown from seed, but they can be difficult to germinate (or even find).
-It is usually propagated by cuttings.
-This can be tricky, because of the exuding sap.
+These succulents can be grown from seed, but they can be difficult to germinate (or even find).
+They are usually propagated by cuttings.
+This can be tricky because of the exuding sap.
 Rooting hormone is recommended with Euphorbias.
 They tend to grow problem-free, but there are a few pests and diseases to be alert for.

-Native to dry areas of southern Africa.
+This species is native to dry areas of southern Africa.